C-huck/gesture-handshape-perception/README.md

 -  We predicted SD(action-verbs,gesture-verbs) >> SD(action-verbs,random-verbs)

  ## Results:
+***Q1:***
-- Q1: transitivity is transparent: non-signers are 86% accurate at guessing the transitivity of silent gestures
+  - transitivity is transparent: non-signers are 86% accurate at guessing the transitivity of silent gestures
-- Q1: non-signer transitivity judgments can be predicted by the visual characteristics of the silent gestures
+  - non-signer transitivity judgments can be predicted by the visual characteristics of the silent gestures

+***Q2:***
-- Q2: verbs generated from action videos are significantly more related to verbs generated from gesture videos than to random verbs; the encyclopedic content of silent gesture is not as ambiguous as previously assumed
+- verbs generated from action videos are significantly more related to verbs generated from gesture videos than to random verbs
+- the encyclopedic content of silent gesture is not as ambiguous as previously assumed

 ## Output
 For Q1, see [abstract 1](https://c-huck.github.io/pdfs/CUNY2021.pdf) - [abstract 2](https://c-huck.github.io/pdfs/AMLaP_silent_gesture_transitivity.pdf)